jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 Code: [github.com/jtpio/twin-fusion](//github.com/jtpio/twin-fusion)

-Made at the [Arabic Game Jam 2014](http://arabicgamejam.org/game-concepts-2014/) in Malmo, Twin Fusion was originally implemented on top of **HappyFunTimes**.
+Made at the [Arabic Game Jam 2014](http://arabicgamejam.org/game-concepts-2014/) in Malmö, Twin Fusion was originally implemented on top of **HappyFunTimes**.
 It was then rewritten with **jammer** to keep things simpler, reduce the code size, and make it possible to play on the Internet.

 ### Squame